corsairmarks/leader_trait_randomisation_enhancement/mod/README.md

     * A leader can gain a level-up trait once per leader class (assuming they somehow can switch classes - most commonly by becoming a Ruler), as opposed to once ever
     * Maimed is now preserved as a Scientist -> Ruler trait (Paranoid and Traumatized were considered, but their effects are tailored for Scientists)
     * Maimed is removed should a leader become robotic
+* 2.0.0 Update for compatibility with Stellaris 3.1.* "Lem" - add handling for Clone Army admiral traits

 ## Source Code